Official-DarianDev/DevSecure/README.md

 # DevSecure
 some sort of lua security

-secures you lua code using bad methods. dont buy at https://dariandev.com/discord
+secures your lua code using bad methods. dont buy at https://dariandev.com/discord